tuna-f1sh/cyme/README.md

 If you want to create a macOS version of lsusb, create an alias in your environment with the `--lsusb` compatibility flag:

 `alias lsusb='cyme --lsusb'`

+The `--verbose` argument requires the 'libusb' feature - see Install.

 Examples output: